Not long ago, online advertising was sold in the least digital way — with paper contracts.

 Advertisers are always looking for deeper ways to break through with consumers.
 PMPs allow them to focus on curation around a specific audience (such as Millennial Women), context (like Food or Holiday Shopping), or performance (like viewability, ensuring a consumer sees the ad).
 PMPs also provide a way to transact unique ad units that aren’t typically offered by most publishers.
 These can range from units that are larger-than-average to interactive mobile units or custom native placements.

-PMPs let us play matchmaker between premium content creators and premium advertisers.
-You create high-quality content every day that meets the needs of internet users and makes their lives better — and we love that we can share your stories to help you see the biggest return for that hard work.
+Premium publishers create high-quality content every day that meets the needs of internet users and makes their lives better — and our team shares these stories to our publishers see the biggest return for that hard work.

 Showing the numbers

-As we’re having these conversations, one of our favorite ways to build an immediate connection with your content and demonstrate the influence of AdThrive publishers is to ask for a topic — any topic.
+As we’re having conversations with advertisers, one of our favorite ways to build an immediate connection and demonstrate the influence of AdThrive publishers is to ask for a topic — any topic.
 Then, we type that topic into our internet search bar and share the results.

 The top results feature AdThrive publishers just about every time, reinforcing that our community holds the go-to resources to answer the questions people are asking.